The Lost Colony (play): Background

-1937 production
+1937 premiere

 On July 4, 1937, The Lost Colony first opened.
 Annual celebrations of Virginia Dare's birthday, August 18, had been celebrated by the Roanoke Colony Memorial Association since its founding in 1894.
 The early events were primarily picnic meetings, featuring hymn singing and commemorative speeches.
 In 1923, the festivities were expanded to include dramatic sketches.
 By 1925 local residents performed a full-scale pageant of the story, using pantomime, music, and narration.
 W. O. Sounders, editor of the Elizabeth City Independent, was a passionate supporter of the pageant and supported expanding the celebration.

 Mabel Evans Jones, Roanoke Island native and Dare County School Superintendent, wrote, produced and starred in a 1921 silent film of the historic events.
 The film was shown across North Carolina.
 It was the first silent film produced in the state.

 The 1926 pageant attracted the largest crowd to that point, and organizers sought to build on their achievement.
 They began to prepare to mark the 350th anniversary of Virginia Dare's birth.
 They approached North Carolina playwright Paul Green about developing a new pageant script.